LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="OneTouchLoginPing-get-">One Touch Login Ping (GET)</h4>
  This API is used to check if the One Touch Login link has been clicked or not.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/one-touch-login/one-touch-login-ping/)

 ```java